ars-magna/sdvx-feeder-script/README.md

 MAKE SURE YOU RUN FreePIE AS ADMIN

 If vJoy isn't working properly, add a second vJoy device (any tab) to the vJoy Configuration application, then delete the first vJoy device, followed by re-adding your first vJoy device, and finally deleting your second (unnecesary device).
 This will more-or-less 'refresh' your first vJoy.
 Then edit controller settings in SDVX e-Amuse Cloud as needed.

-Work in Progress: A tray app to replace FreePIE that just loads the script and a config.. whenever I get around to it.

-Check it out here: https://github.com/ars-magna/sdvx-feeder